• Loading stock data...

 FOS reported Wednesday evening that WBD and the NBA were possibly negotiating a settlement, which is expected to be formally announced next week.

-Perhaps even more importantly, Inside the NBA—TNT’s popular studio show featuring Ernie Johnson, Shaquille O’Neal, Kenny Smith, and Charles Barkley—will live on as part of a separate deal worked out between WBD and ESPN, according to The Wall Street Journal, which reported that the show will air on ESPN regularly throughout the season once the new NBA rights package starts next season.
+Perhaps even more important, Inside the NBA—TNT’s popular studio show featuring Ernie Johnson, Shaquille O’Neal, Kenny Smith, and Charles Barkley—will live on as part of a separate deal worked out between WBD and ESPN, according to the WSJ, which reported the show will air on ESPN regularly throughout the season once the new NBA rights package starts next season.
 TNT would also reportedly license select content from ESPN.

 The hosts will reportedly be able to continue working on other Turner properties as well.
 Barkley inked a 10-year, $210 million contract extension with TNT in 2022.